wycislo/python-api-challenge/README.md

 # python-api-challenge

-Python API Homework - What's the Weather Like?
+* Python API Homework - What's the Weather Like?

+* My api keys are stored on my computer environment variables